 Problem: Tankfull Probe or Alarm Indicator Light not operational.

-The control panel will not operate if there is a cut in the tankfull probe cable or when the alarm indicator light is burned out.
-These are built in as safety features.
 Whenever the tankfull probe is disconnected, the red indicator light will come on when applying power to the control panel.
 All alarm light issues must be resolved prior to using the system.